-Janet has been a member of the Society Of Children’s Book Authors & Illustrators since 2009.
-She is also a Texas Kroger Author which means she does book signings at the 800 Kroger Stores in Texas…you may see her at a store near you!
+Janet has been a member of the Society of Children’s Book Authors & Illustrators since 2009.
 Recently, Janet was honored to be the “Featured Author” along with “Featured Illustrator, Vicki Killion Guess, at the 2018 North Texas Book Festival on April 7th in Denton, Texas.

 From the author: In 1999, I wrote a story about an experience from my childhood called “The Button Box”.
 A couple of years later, I entered my story in the Kalamazoo Gazette Community Literary Contest in Kalamazoo, Michigan, where I lived at the time.
 My story won first place in the “adult memoir” category and was printed in the Kalamazoo Gazette on Christmas Day of 2001.

 It was a wonderful honor and I was delighted that the selection committee liked my story so much.
 But what came after that still amazes and humbles me to this day.
 For four years after my story appeared in the local paper, people wrote to me and told me how much my story meant to them and how it had touched them.